How I built a wall of FUZZ pedals!

 - Modified Bazz Fuss circuit.

 - Sounds perfect if you put it after an overdrive.
+It gives you more of all that you wish the pedal you put through it had more of.

 - White dial is bias, silver is gain, red is volume and switch chooses between a blue LED which is louder and crisper sounding than the other diode.